angular/zone.js/README.md

 > If you're using zone.js via unpkg please provide a query param `?main=browser`
 `https://unpkg.com/zone.js?main=browser`
-> If you're using the following library, make sure you import them first
+> If you're using any of the following libraries, make sure you import them first

 > * 'newrelic' as it patches global.Promise before zone.js does
 > * 'async-listener' as it patches global.setTimeout, global.setInterval before zone.js does